97YearsOldProgrammer/97YearsOldProgrammer/README.md

 - 👋 Hi, I’m Gong Chen.
-A junior student from UCDavis
+A junior undergraduate student from UCDavis
 -
 - 👀 I’m interested in cooking, video games, work out, jogging, and hanging out with friends.
 -